amperity/amperity-docs/amperity_reference/source/sandboxes.rst

    :align: left
    :class: no-scaled-link

+.. admonition:: What isn't copied to a sandbox?

+   **Versioned table histories** A sandbox is a copy of your production tenant.
+A database in a sandbox needs to be run before the tables in that database will contain data.
+The initial database run in the sandbox is different from the database run in your production tenant and, as such, starts a new version history for each table in the sandbox.

 All sandbox workflows follow the same pattern: create a sandbox, make iterative changes in the sandbox, review and validate all changes, promote validated changes to production.

 .. list-table::